-Sustainability theme Potential Impacts of the MLP Mitigating MLP policies Summary of residual effects WWAN HUMAN HEALTH A small number of allocations are situated in areas with limited sustainable access to healthcare facilities Exposure to air/noise pollution (from AQMAs/main roads) with implications for health Net loss of public greenspace where some allocations coincide with current open spaces Limited access to PRoW and/or cycle network Various site allocation policies include provisions of new healthcare hubs, as well as the retention and/or provision of open space and sports facilities.
-Site Policy SA1 (Chatham Town Centre and Surrounds) will ensure air quality in Central Medway AQMA is addressed through the proposal design.
-Several site allocation policies include new/enhanced cycle and pedestrian routes, including the Gillingham Greenway within Site Policy SA4 (River Waterfront).
-Policy S5 (Securing strong green and blue infrastructure) will help to conserve and enhance Medway's multi-functional GI network and greenspaces.
+Sustainability theme Potential impacts of the MLP Mitigating MLP policies Summary of residual effects With the second secon A small number of allocations are situated in areas with limited sustainable access to healthcare facilities.
+Exposure to air/noise pollution (from AQMAs/main roads) with implications for health.
+Loss of public greenspace where some allocations coincide with current open spaces.
+A small proportion of allocated sites are located in areas with more limited access to PRoW and/or cycle network.
+Various policies including DM15, T4, T5, T10, T27, S14 and S15 all encourage improved public transport provision and accessibility, which is likely to improve access to healthcare facilities.
+Various site allocation policies include provision of new healthcare hubs, open space and sports facilities, and improved cycle and pedestrian routes, including the Gillingham Greenway within Site Policy SA4 (River Waterfront).
+Policy T27 (Reducing health inequalities and promoting health and wellbeing) aims to improve sustainable access to health and wellbeing facilities, reduce health inequalities, and requiring Health Impact Assessments for specific development proposals.
+It also aims to increase accessibility to recreational opportunities such as greenspaces.
+A way of doing this is encouraging improvements to walking, wheelchair, and cycling routes.
+Policy T28 (Existing open space, outdoor sports and play spaces) and Policy DM21 (New open space, outdoor sports and play spaces) encourage adequate open space and greenspace provision, including replacement of losses of open space or greenspace.
+Policy T26 (Accessibility standards) and Policy DM20 (Cycle parking and storage) aim to reduce reliance on cars and travel needs through facilitating sustainable and active modes of transport.
 Policy DM3 (Air quality) addresses air quality issues across Medway and promotes appropriate design to improve emissions, such as through the installation of electric charging points and low NO2 boilers.
-Policies including DM15, T4, T5, T10, T27, S14 and S15 all encourage improved public transport provision and accessibility which is likely to improve access to healthcare facilities.
-Policy T26 (Accessibility standards) requires new developments to meet standards for a 15-minute walk or cycle to local amenities.
-This will improve accessibility to healthcare provision.
-The Spatial Development Strategy, Policy T26 (Accessibility standards) and Policy DM20 (Cycle parking and storage) aim to reduce reliance on cars and travel needs through facilitating sustainable and active modes of transport.
-Policy T27 (Reducing health and wellbeing) aims to improve sustainable access to health and wellbeing facilities, reduce health inequalities, and requiring Health Impact Assessments for specific development proposals.
-It also aims to increase accessibility to Local Plan policies, such as T26 and T27, will help prevent loss of existing healthcare facilities and improve sustainable access to facilities for residents; However, the policies will not be expected to fully mitigate the restricted healthcare service access for sites in more isolated settlements.
-The GP-to-patient-ratio in Medway is worse than the national average, with some surgeries not accepting new patients, meaning residents may not be registered with their most local surgery.
-Limited sustainable access to healthcare facilities is expected to be a medium- term and temporary significant effect.
-Several MLP policies are expected to reduce the likelihood and extent of potential adverse impacts of air pollution on human health and biodiversity assets.
-However, the proposed development in the MLP means the likely associated increases in traffic flows and reduction in air quality within an existing AQMA may have residual adverse effects which cannot be fully mitigated through MLP policies.
-Adverse effects on health as a result of poor air quality across Medway is expected to be a long-term significant effect, although the extent of this impact may reduce over time as clean technologies improve.
-The MLP policies will be expected to ensure that development proposals do not cause a loss of public greenspace across the borough, leading to a negligible overall effect.
-Further positive impacts on access to greenspace could be achieved in the longer term, through the provision of
+MLP policies will help prevent loss of existing healthcare facilities and improve sustainable access to facilities.
+However, restricted access to healthcare services is likely for sites in more isolated settlements.
+Limited sustainable access to healthcare facilities is expected to be a medium-term and temporary significant adverse effect.
+Several MLP policies aim to reduce air pollution impacts on human health.
+However, increased traffic flows and reduced air quality, especially in AQMAs, are likely outcomes that cannot be fully mitigated.
+Adverse effects on health as a result of poor air quality is expected to be a long-term significant effect, although the impact may lessen over time as clean technologies improve.
+The MLP policies will ensure no net loss of public greenspace.
+Positive impacts on access to greenspace could be achieved in the longer term, through the provision of on-site or off-site Gl provisions.
+Various MLP policies seek to create permeable neighbourhoods and promote cycling and walking, improving the coverage of, and accessibility to, active travel networks.
+An overall positive effect would be likely with regard to pedestrian and cycle access.